clarin-eric/base_style/README.md

 This can be used in combination with, for example, the [unpack goal of the maven-dependency-plugin](https://maven.apache.org/plugins/maven-dependency-plugin/unpack-mojo.html) so that the CLARIN base style CSS or LESS is included among your resources before compiling or packaging.
 See the [VLO webapp project](https://github.com/clarin-eric/VLO/blob/master/vlo-web-app/pom.xml) for an example.

-JARs are also bundled with releases.
+JARs are also bundled with releases, and releases and snapshots are deployed to [CLARIN's Nexus repository](https://nexus.clarin.eu).

+#### Building the Maven artifacts yourself

-Note that the [POM file](pom.xml) was designed to be triggered in the CI process (i.e. by Travis).
+Be aware that the [POM file](pom.xml) was designed to be triggered in the CI process (i.e. by Travis).
 If you would like to build (one of) these JARs yourself, pass the following parameters:
 ```
 -Dstyle.version=${STYLE_VERSION}
 -Dbootstrap.version=${BOOTSTRAP_VERSION}